 4. What do you regard as the quintessential Istrian ingredient?

-Here in Istria we do have several special ingredients, such as truffles, olive oil, St. Jaques, scampi.
+Here in Istria we do have several special ingredients, such as black and white truffles, olive oil, scallops, or scampi.
 So when you first come to Istria, you should go for some truffles and super fresh seafood.